 Difficult clients can undermine your business, knock your confidence, feed your insecurity, make you doubt yourself and even make you start to hate freelancing – so it’s really important you know how to identify and manage all the different types.
-Remember that you work with your client, not for them so you should proactively steer the process and manage the relationship before it gets out of hand.
+Remember that you work with your client, not for them so it pays to proactively steer the process and manage the relationship before it gets out of hand.

-If in your present or past life you were a PA, then you have always taken instructions instead of giving them.
-PAs/EAs are facilitators so they’re the people others go to when they want stuff doing – they are not used to running the show.
+If you were once a PA, then you’re probably used to taking instructions instead of giving them.
+PAs/EAs are facilitators; they’re the people others go to when they want stuff doing… which means they are not used to running the show.

-But you run your own business now and it’s vital you take ownership of it.
+But when you run your own business, you need to protect it – which means take ownership and responsibility for it.

-I’ve mentioned this in my post on skills you need to be a stand-out VA, but your people skills are actually far more important than your admin skills.
+I’ve mentioned this in my post on skills you need to be a stand-out VA, but people skills are actually more important than admin skills.

-You can be the best administrator on the planet, but if you can’t manage your clients then you’ll soon be in trouble.
+You can be the best administrator on the planet, but if you can’t manage clients, you’ll soon be in trouble.

 First, it helps to know what a good client looks like because the whole point of working for yourself is to enjoy it – otherwise, you might as well stay in your job.

-Once you’ve landed an awesome client you will never want to accept any other kind.
-Identifying traits of a good client are:
+Once you’ve landed an awesome client you will never want any other kind.
+Traits of a good client are:

 - They communicate well